awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 ### Creating a Group \(AWS CLI\)<a name="Using_CreateGroup"></a>

 This section shows how to create a group in the IAM system\.

+**Requirements**
+Install the AWS Command Line Interface \(AWS CLI\)\.
+For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.

 **To create an administrators group \(AWS CLI\)**